 On Saturday, February 22nd, City Council joined AHC, Inc. in breaking ground for Jackson’s Crossing, the organization’s first housing development in Alexandria.
 The project, which is located at the corner of Jefferson Davis Highway/Route 1 and East Reed Avenue will provide 78 units of affordable rental units when it is completed in late Summer 2015.
 AHC will also provide educational programming for pre-K and school aged children in a first floor community space.

 To facilitate the project, the City contributed one of the parcels necessary to complete AHC’s land assemblage and also provided a loan of $2.5 million toward the total development cost of $25 million.
 AHC owns and operates more than 5,000 affordable apartments throughout the region.

-AHDC Will Begin Renovation of Arbelo and Longview Terrace Apartments in April
+AHDC Renovated Arbelo and Longview Terrace Apartments in 2014

-The Alexandria Housing Development Corporation (AHDC) will begin renovating the Arbelo (Bashford Lane) and Longview Terrace (Seay Street) Apartments in April 2014.
-All 75 units at these garden-style properties will be substantially rehabilitated at a total cost of more than $65,000 per unit, and the renovated units will be ready for occupancy by early fall.
+The Alexandria Housing Development Corporation (AHDC) renovated the Arbelo (Bashford Lane) and Longview Terrace (Seay Street) Apartments in 2014.
+All 75 units at these garden-style properties were substantially rehabilitated at a total cost of more than $65,000 per unit.

 Office of Housing Welcomes Beauregard Relocation Coordinator

 As part of the ongoing implementation of the Beauregard Small Area Plan (BSAP), the Office of Housing has hired a Relocation Coordinator to assist residents impacted by the proposed future redevelopment.
 Cari Palermo, who recently completed the relocation of tenants in the Buckingham Village redevelopment in Arlington County, will help coordinate relocation resources and manage the waiting list for committed affordable units.